marcrusso/DROPA/README.md

 ●	A reference set containing information about genes features (5’UTR, 3’UTR, CDE, etc.) in BED format and a gene reference in BED format; Reference sets for hg19 (Ensembl, UCSCgenes and RefSeq) are provided.
 Other reference set can be created downloading data from UCSC Table Browser (https://genome.ucsc.edu/cgi-bin/hgTables).

-●	A 2-column gene expression table  containing the name of each gene in the refernce set and its expression value (FPKM, TPM, microarray expression value, etc.).
+●	A gene expression table  containing the name of each gene in the refernce set and its expression value (FPKM, TPM, microarray expression value, etc.), structured as follow:

+	<GeneName><TAB><ExprValue>

 If this file is not provided, then DROPA skips the gene expression evaluation and annotates each query peak to the gene with the largest overlap.

 To test the program try: